atuttle/blog/blog/2023/what-to-do-when-drowning-in-technical-debt.md

 ---
-title: What to Do When You’re Drowning in Technical Debt
+title: What to Do When You’re Drowning in Tech Debt
 desc: An explanation of how to frame the discussion so that the business sees value in reducing and preventing technical debt.
 img: /img/2023/hunters-race-MYbhN8KaaEc-unsplash.jpg
 date: 2023-03-30